Low footend beds

 About our Brass Bed Frames

 Our brass bedstead range suit a variety of bedroom styles.
 From classic romantic French to elegant and curvy antique Victorian to country cottages or even old Victorian city builds.
 We also have some frames which have a more contemporary minimalistic style, ideal for modern homes.

 The Original Bed Co is proud of it’s skills that have been developed through generations of expertise to hand craft brass beds.
-Unlike other brass bed frames, the headboards and footboards of our hand made brass bed frames and made of pure brass tubes and hand made castings of pure brass.
-In this modern day it is rare to find pure brass among bed manufacturers, who have moved to using electroplated brass tubes rather than pure brass all the way through.
+Unlike other brass bed frames, the headboards and footboards of our hand made brass bed frames and made of pure brass tubes and pure brass castings.
+In this modern day it is rare to find beds made of pure brass.
+Even if you search for them.
+Most bed manufacturers have moved to designs using electroplated brass tubes rather than pure brass all the way through.
 This is the main reason our brass beds are more expensive than other beds which only have a brass finish.
 However, we do consider this an investment and a pure brass bed should keep it's value over time.

 The tubes and castings are antiqued and then protected with a clear protective lacquer to prevent oxidation and deterioration of the frame and are maintainence free.
 Over time, the brass will tarnish naturally even with a protective coating but it should take more than a few years.
 Even if the lacquer wears away with age your brass bed can be cared for by using a metal polishing agents available in most hardware stores.
 Brass beds that are made to last should be a permanent fixture in your home for a long time if taken care of.